-We’re at day 1 of this new phase of software development, yet we’re already seeing applications specifically targeting and catering to this network.
+We’re at day one of this new phase of software development, yet we’re already seeing applications specifically targeting and catering to this network.
 Smart Assistant integration, apps designed to collect and provide actionable insight on your Biometric data, live-language translation, and augmented audio.
 These are some of the first new applications and use cases for connected audio devices that will transform our single-dimensional devices into more sophisticated and capable pieces of hardware, enhancing their value.

 That’s why I think it’s so important to point out that regardless of whether your interests lie in hearing aids, Airpods, or hearables, you should be excited about the innovation that is taking place in any one facet of the connected-device network.
 Over time, software and features tend to become made widely available throughout the network, so we shouldn’t really care where the innovation originated.
 Sure, some devices will be capable of things that others won’t, but for the most part, you’ll be able to do a lot more with your connected audio devices compared to what we’re used to with previous generation devices.
 Just as we learned over the past decade with our smartphones, network effects help to accelerate this pace of change.